 Exercise and healthy

 Talk with your doctor

 Your doctor can prescribe medicines that can get you through withdrawal.
-Together, you can plan the best way to use nicotine replacement products.
-This may be varenicline (Chantix) and the nicotine patch.
-Or it may be the nicotine patch plus gum for those times you need something more.
+Together, you can plan the best way to use nicotine replacement products or medicine.

 If you have questions about this information, print it out and take it